ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Available disk space for topic operations metadata" caption-side="bottom"}

-This value is the amount of disk space available when {{site.data.keyword.messagehub}} calculates the reserved size needed when performing topic administration operations.
+This value is the lowest amount of disk space available across all storage volumes in your Event Streams instance.
+It provides a safe indication of how much additional data or configuration change your cluster can support before more storage is required.

 ### Connected clients software name and version
 {: #ibm_eventstreams_instance_connected_clients_software_name_and_version}